-When you are in Hoboken, you'll notice that it is more blue-collar than most other communities in America.
-46.04% of Hoboken’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hoboken is generally considered to be a blue-collar town.
+46.04% of the Hoboken workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hoboken is a city of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Hoboken who work in sales jobs (28.69%), office and administrative support (8.14%), and maintenance occupations (4.07%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hoboken has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hoboken a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.